Individual and Family Fact Sheet

 - The training, structure and supervision available on the job.

-If an employer (individual or family member) wants to employ an individual with a conviction history other than those crimes that are prohibited from authorization for DDS payment, the employer must sign the Acknowledgement documenting that the issues raised during the DDS administrative review were fully evaluated as outlined in the factors effecting employability.
+- If an employer (individual or family member) wants to employ an individual with a conviction history the employer must sign the Acknowledgement form documenting that they are aware of the conviction and accept the potential liability of employing someone with a history of conviction.
 The employee cannot begin working until the fiscal intermediary has received this acknowledgement.
 This review is only applicable for the specific employer requesting the review.

 If You Have Any Questions About